Hotel industry appeals for extension of moratorium on all loans

 The Hotels Association of Sri Lanka (THASL) has urged the Government to consider extending the moratoriums on all loans and interest granted by financial institutions for the tourism industry after the Easter Sunday attacks by a further period of one year as all expectations of recovery has been adversely affected by the outbreak of Novel Corona Virus (2019-nCoV), resulting in large scale cancellation of bookings from China and concerns and reluctance to travel by visitors from other markets.

-The Hotels Association of Sri Lanka said that its priority at this time is to safeguard livelihoods of 500,000 staff and nearly 2 million dependents.
+The THASL, headed by Sanath Ukwatte, said that its priority at this time is to safeguard livelihoods of 500,000 staff and nearly 2 million dependents.

 As the World Health Organisation (WHO) declared Corona Virus a global emergency, we have observed a sharp increase in cancellation of airlines operating to China and bringing about a general fear among visitors to avoid airports, travel and other public places.